shinyorg/shiny/readme.md

 * Locations - GPS, Geofencing, & Activity Monitoring (driving, walking, etc)
 * Push Notification - Native, Azure Notifications Hubs, Firebase, and more
 * Local Notifications - best of breed local notifications supporting almost all features across all of the supported platforms
-* Near Field Communications (NFC) - easy to use NFC tag reader
-* Sensors - every sensor available on your mobile phone is here

 ## Links
 * [Documentation](https://shinylib.net)